CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 Cons
 - Authentication code must be called directly in ReportStream
 - Unable to take advantage of annotations

+A typical report request would look like this
+- Client makes request to authorization server (or us in the ReportStream implementation solution) to retrieve token with their own credentials
+- Client uses retrieved token with request to ReportStream
+- Reportstream calls out to Auth microservice
+    - Microservice calls out to Okta (or other provider) to check the validity of the access token
+    - If the request is unauthenticated, short-circuit the request to a 401
+- Use response from auth microservice to determine authentication status
+- If authenticated, we check the access token for authorization
+- If the request is unauthorized, short-circuit the request to a 401
+- If the request is authorized for the resource, continue to the business logic

 Code example:
 ```kotlin